Mallorca Running Dry: Who Pays the Price of Desertification?

 Critical analysis: the map shows not only drier soils, it shows causes and connections.
 The researchers rely on data from 2020 and use an algorithm to evaluate indicators such as groundwater level, wetlands and soil condition.
 Result: about 40 percent of Spain's territory is affected; figures that for Mallorca also mean that human activity — agriculture, livestock, tourism — has more influence than pure climate variability.
 Here on the island intensive irrigation, tourist demand for green areas, extreme settlement pressure and distribution losses in the pipes press on groundwater reservoirs.

 What is missing in the public debate: three problem areas are too rarely thought of together.
 First, the role of small-scale irrigation practices and private wells that locally deplete groundwater.
 Second, the condition of the infrastructure: leaks in distribution networks waste drinking water but are often treated only as a cost issue.
-Third, social distribution: while hotel complexes and golf courses continue to use water at large scale, some villages complain about restrictions.
+Third, social distribution: while hotels must now take responsibility and golf courses continue to use water at large scale, some villages complain about restrictions (see Alert level for Es Pla: Who saves water — and who pays the price?).
 Discussions focus too much on technological solutions like large desalination plants, without asking about ethics of use and distribution mechanisms.

 Everyday scene from Mallorca: on the way back from the Plaça Major I see gardeners struggling with a handful of plants.
 The older olive trees on the edge of Sencelles stand on dry, cracked terraces, young people load plantation tools into vans.
 The sound is simple: plastic barrels clink, dogs bark — and in between there is the quiet worry whether the next generation will still be able to cultivate the same fields here.